-1. Data availability and access is critically important.
-Sound and robust data is the basis to develop next generation risk assessment support tools and model.
-Where tonnage bans, grouping and the use of QSARs were important for REACH the next generation models and tools will take place in an era of Big Data, Machine Learning and Artificial Intelligence.
-These technologies will be important in the years to come in delivering SSbD and the CSS - tools
+Data availability and access is critically important.
+Sound and robust data is the basis to develop next generation risk assessment support tools and models.
+Where tonnage bands, grouping, read-across and the use of QSARs were important for REACH, the next generation models and tools will take place in an era of Big Data, Machine Learning and Artificial Intelligence.

+These technologies will be important in the years to come in delivering SSbD and the CSS - tools and methods designed incorporating different levels of innovation will be needed to ensure a common understanding and level playing field.